Skip to main content

 Create an Upstream Proxy

 The upstream proxy is essential for caching open-source dependencies.
-During a build, if a required dependency is not already cached, it is retrieved from a public repository and stored in the Upstream Proxy artifact tab.
-This ensures continuous availability, even if the source repository (e.g. Docker Hub or Maven Central) experiences downtime.
-Harness’s caching mechanism enhances reliability and efficiency by reducing dependency on external services and safeguarding access to critical artifacts.
+During a build, if a required dependency is not already cached, it is retrieved from a public repository (e.g., Docker Hub or Maven Central) and stored in your Upstream Proxy.
+This ensures continuous availability, even if the source repository experiences downtime.
+Harness's caching mechanism enhances reliability and efficiency by reducing dependency on external services and safeguarding access to critical artifacts.

 Key benefits

-• Centralization: Consolidate external repositories into one location for easier access.
+• Centralization: Consolidate external repositories into one location for easier management

 Create an upstream proxy